Multifidelity linear regression for scientific machine learning from scarce data: Introduction

-Our contributions are the following: \begin{enumerate} \item We propose a new multifidelity machine learning approach for linear regression problems that can learn surrogate models for scientific and engineering systems from data of varying fidelities and costs. \item Our approach proposes new multifidelity Monte Carlo estimators for the correlation between model inputs and output, and exploits the structure of linear regression problems in the scientific setting to propose multifidelity Monte Carlo estimates for the model parameters themselves. \item We prove accuracy guarantees that show that our multifidelity estimators for the model parameters are unbiased with respect to high-fidelity estimators, and that the resulting model predictions are also unbiased. \item We provide analysis of the variance of the learned model predictions that inform optimal choices of the coefficients of the control variates, which are hyperparameters of our method.
-These optimal choices improve the robustness of the multifidelity learned model to realizations of the data. \item We provide numerical results on both an analytical example as well as a convection-diffusion-reaction model problem demonstrating that the proposed multifidelity approach learns from scarce data models of similar expected quality to standard learned models trained on orders-of-magnitude more high-fidelity data. \end{enumerate}
+To the best of our knowledge, this work presents the first use of multifidelity control variates for surrogate model learning via linear regression.
+Our contributions are the following: \begin{enumerate} \item We propose new multifidelity control variate estimators for the unknown parameters of linear regression models.
+Our overall approach is generally applicable to the use of any multifidelity control variate estimator, including ACV and MLBLUE estimators, but we specifically propose new MFMC estimators for linear regression for clarity of exposition. \item We provide bias and variance analysis of the proposed MFMC estimators for linear regression that (i) guarantees unbiasedness of the multifidelity estimators for the unknown model parameters as well as the resulting multifidelity learned model predictions and (ii) informs optimal choices of hyperparameters for the method which improve the accuracy and robustness of our approach. \item We conduct numerical experiments on both an analytical example as well as a convection-diffusion-reaction model problem.
+Our numerical results demonstrate that models learned from scarce high-fidelity data using our multifidelity approach have similar accuracy to standard learned models trained on orders-of-magnitude more high-fidelity data. \end{enumerate}

 The remainder of this manuscript is organized as follows. \Cref{sec: background} formulates the linear regression problem from a statistical perspective and summarizes the multifidelity Monte Carlo approach. \Cref{sec: MF regression} presents our new multifidelity approach to linear regression, discusses choices of hyperparameters of the method, and provides analysis of method. \Cref{sec: numerics} demonstrates the efficacy of the method on two examples: an analytical model problem, and a convection-diffusion-reaction simulation. \Cref{sec: conclusions} concludes and provides a discussion of directions for future work.